Russia to Remove Taliban From Terrorist List, Calls on West to Lift Sanctions on Afghanistan

 “It is especially important that they are effectively fighting ISIS and its periodic incursions into Afghan territory despite the difficult economic situation,” Lavrov said.

-Although sanctions imposed by the United States and its allies do not prevent humanitarian aid from reaching Afghanistan, the overall level of aid did decrease as donors reduced their contributions in response to U.S.-led sanctions.
+Although sanctions imposed by the United States and its allies do not prevent aid from reaching Afghanistan, the overall level of aid did decrease as donors reduced their contributions in response to U.S.-led sanctions.

-The U.N. and aid groups also find it difficult to send money into the country to help alleviate the crisis, as Afghanistan’s Central Bank remains cut off from the international banking system and cannot access its assets in foreign accounts.
+The U.N. and aid groups also find it difficult to send money into the country to help alleviate the crisis, as Afghanistan’s central bank remains cut off from the international banking system and cannot access its assets in foreign accounts.
 The United States’ and other countries’ central banks, along with the World Bank, do not recognize the credentials of any current Afghan banker.

 “We again urge Western countries to recognize their responsibility for the post-conflict reconstruction of Afghanistan, lift sanctions restrictions, and return Kabul’s expropriated assets,” Lavrov said.

 In February 2022, President Joe Biden issued an executive order consolidating the frozen assets into a single account, with promises to spend half on victims of the Sept.
-11, 2001, terror attacks and set aside the rest in a trust fund for humanitarian aid in Afghanistan.
+11, 2001, terror attacks, and set aside the rest in a trust fund for humanitarian aid in Afghanistan.